Is Sleep Apnea Hereditary?

 According to Medlineplus, “The risk of developing [obstructive sleep apnea] is about 50 percent greater for first-degree relatives (such as siblings or children) of affected individuals as compared to the general public.”

 It looks as though the family you are born into does contribute to your chances of developing obstructive sleep apnea.
+The potential genetic factors, often referred to as sleep apnea genetic, may play a role, but lifestyle and overall health are also significant contributors.
 One way to help your family and yourself is to learn more about sleep disorders and how they are treated.

 If you are more at risk for a sleep disorder, keep a sleep journal to make sure you get your recommended amount of sleep for your age.
 If you notice that you wake up multiple times each night or have trouble falling asleep or staying asleep, let a sleep specialist evaluate you so that you can find solutions.